History of the Jews in India: Cochin Jews

 The oldest of the Indian Jewish communities was in the erstwhile Cochin Kingdom.
 The traditional account is that traders of Judea arrived at Cranganore, an ancient port near Cochin in 562 BC, and that more Jews came as exiles from Israel in the year 70 AD, after the destruction of the Second Temple.
 Many of these Jews' ancestors passed on the account that they settled in India when the Hebrew King Solomon was in power.
-This was a time that teak wood, ivory, spices, monkeys, and peacocks were popular in trade in Cochin.
+This was a time when teak wood, ivory, spices, monkeys, and peacocks were popular in trade in Cochin.

 There is no specific date or reason mentioned as to why they arrived in India, but Hebrew scholars date it to up to around the early Middle Ages.
 Cochin is a group of small tropical islands filled with markets and many different cultures such as Dutch, Hindu, Jewish, Portuguese, and British.
 The distinct Jewish community was called Anjuvannam.
-The still-functioning synagogue in Mattancherry belongs to the Paradesi Jews, the descendants of Sephardim that were expelled from Spain in 1492, although the Jewish community in Mattancherry adjacent to Fort Cochin had only six remaining members as of 2015.
+The still-functioning synagogue in Mattancherry belongs to the Paradesi Jews, the descendants of Sephardim who were expelled from Spain in 1492, although the Jewish community in Mattancherry adjacent to Fort Cochin had only six remaining members as of 2015.